 Continuous Enrollment Status

-An undergraduate student who needs to interrupt his/her full- or part-time status for personal or medical reasons may petition for continuous enrollment status with the Office of Academic Advising.
+An undergraduate student who needs to interrupt his, her, or their full- or part-time status for personal or medical reasons may petition for continuous enrollment status with the Office of Academic Advising.
 This status can be approved for one or two semesters.
 When students approved for continuous enrollment status wish to resume full- or part-time status, they must submit a notification to this effect to the Office of Academic Advising and any other information required by the Committee on Academic Affairs.
 See Resumption of Full- or Part-time Status for more details.

 In the case of change to continuous enrollment status granted during an academic term for medical reasons, the student may request that no grades be recorded for that semester.
-Such requests require the formal support of either the Student Health Service or the University Counseling Center, and the student’s standing in courses at the time of departure may be taken into consideration.
+Such requests require the formal support of either the Deacon Health or the University Counseling Center, and the student’s standing in courses at the time of departure may be taken into consideration.
 The Committee on Academic Affairs has final authority on such requests.

 A continuous enrollment fee will be assessed.